Living-with-machines/T-Res/preprocessing/wikipediaprocessing/README.md

 ```
 This script relies on the use of the WikiMapper and in particular to the availability of a specific Wikipedia/Wikidata index, which we have created following [these instructions](https://github.com/jcklie/wikimapper#create-your-own-index), using a SQL dump from October 2021.
 It will produce two json files, mapping wikidata ids to wikipedia pages and viceversa.
 As above, you can run it in `test` mode as well, using the flag `-t`.

-## 4. Create a Wikidata-based gazetteer
+## 4. Extract locations from Wikidata

-Finally, to extract locations from Wikidata (and their relevant properties) if they have a corresponding page on Wikipedia, you can use:
+To extract locations from Wikidata (and their relevant properties) if they have a corresponding page on Wikipedia, you can use:
 ```
 python wikidata_extraction.py -t ['True'|'False']
 ```